Abstract

 Female leafhopper preference for male-exposed SAP54 plants unlikely involves long-distance cues

 To investigate if the fecund females are attracted to the SAP54 plants via volatile cues released by male-exposed SAP54 plants or mating calls from males that may be perceived by females from a distance, we established a sticky-trap assay that capture females before they access the plants themselves.
 Interestingly, female leafhoppers were equally likely captured on GFP and SAP54 plants when both of these plants were placed in an odour and sound permeable black container, equipped with either transparent or green sticky traps (Figure supplement 3A, choice tests 1 and 2), suggesting that volatile or acoustic cues emitted from male-exposed GFP or SAP54 plants do not bias female landing choice at a distance when identical visual cues are present.
 To test whether the assay works, we compared different colour sticky traps as a positive control for insect visual choice.
 By doing so, female leafhoppers were more likely to be captured on green versus transparent sticky traps placed over the black containers, regardless of whether the green sticky traps were placed over male exposed GFP or SAP54 plants (Figure supplement 3A, choice tests 3 and 4), indicating that visual cues from the green traps were the primary determinant for female landing choice.
 Female insects also did not show an obvious landing preference for wild-type plants colonized by males compared to insect-free plants (Figure supplement 3B).
-These results indicate that female choice for SAP54 versus GFP plants does not appear to involve plant volatiles that are released by the SAP54 plants in the absence or presence of males on the leaves and that the females do not appear to respond to potential mating calls of the males that may be perceived by the females from a distance.
-Therefore, these results indicate that female preference for the male-exposed SAP54 versus GFP plants is dependent on immediate access of the females to the leaves of SAP54 plants.
+These results indicate that female choice for SAP54 versus GFP plants does not appear to depend solely on plant volatiles that are released by the SAP54 plants in the absence or presence of males on the leaves and that the females do not appear to respond to potential mating calls of the males that may be perceived by the females from a distance.
+Therefore, these results indicate that female reproductive preference for the male-exposed SAP54 versus GFP plants is dependent on the direct females access to the leaves of SAP54 plants and presence of males on these leaves.

 SAP54 plants display a dramatic altered transcriptional response specifically to male leafhoppers